 Specialized for both freshwater and marine environments, Penn Plax Cascade comes at an unbeatable price for the performance it’s known for.
 If you are looking for something that is both reliable and cost-effective, look no further than this fantastic canister filter by Penn-Plax.

-It’s made of sturdy plastic material and is translucent that allows you to see through it and figure out when it’s the time to clean up the canister or its components.
+It’s made of sturdy plastic material and is translucent which allows you to see through it and figure out when it’s the time to clean up the canister or its components.
 Every unit comes with three large filter trays, start-up filter media, and input/output tubing so you can kick-start the system immediately.

 The filter is highly efficient for providing all three stages of filtration necessary for a clean and healthy aquarium.
 The USP of this product is specifically its large-sized media baskets that offer flexibility to the aquarists to use any combination of media, maximizing its filtration efficiency.
 Keep in mind that it cleans from bottoms up, so use the filter media accordingly.